jmathai/jmathai.github.com/_posts/2011-12-15-fundraising.md

 The thing about start-ups is you only dwell on failure long enough to learn something and then you move on.
 There's always too much to do in too little time.
 We continued looking at funding opportunities which led us to the Knight News Challenge.

-I was introduced to someone at the Knight Foundation by someone we pitched to at Kapoor Ventures.
-I was too naive at the time to know better than to ask for an introduction to an investor from an investor that wasn't intersted in investing.
+I was introduced to someone at the Knight Foundation by the person we pitched to at Kapoor Ventures.
+I was too naive at the time to know better than to ask an investor who didn't invest for an introduction to someone else.
 Nonetheless we wound up not receiving any funding from the Knight Foundation.
 As with previous dissapointments we didn't let this stop us.

 ### A most memorable pitch

 Oh, this is good.
 My most memorable pitch by far was to the Band of Angels.
 We were one of 3 companies selected to pitch to a group of angel investors.
-Keep in mind that I'd been practicing my pitch for months.
+Keep in mind that I'd been practicing this pitch for months.
 It had evolved but I knew the pitch like the back of my hand.

 I arrived to pitch and was asked to wait in the lobby because a few of the angel investors were running late.
 My point of contact, Nicola, kindly showed me to the room in which I'd be pitching.
 I was expecting the room to be empty and for the investors to arrive shortly after me.
 Turns out all the investors were packed into this room and I was sat down in a chair.
 The formalities were skipped and before I knew it I was fielding questions about how our Dropbox integration worked and what our projected revenue was.
 I knew all of this but the shock precluded me from articulating it.